Vivekannad/expense-tracker/README.md

 ## 💡 How to Use

-1. **View Balance**
-   - See your current net balance at the top
-   - View separate totals for income and expenses

-2. **Add Transactions**
+1. **Managing Transactions**
-   - Click "Add Transaction" button
+   - Click "Add Transaction" to open the form
-   - Fill in the amount
-   - Add transaction description
+   - Enter amount and description
-   - Select type (Income/Expense)
+   - Select transaction type:
+     - Income (displays in green)
+     - Expense (displays in red)
    - Submit to add to history

-3. **Track History**
-   - View all transactions in the history section
+2. **Viewing Finances**
+   - Net balance at the top
+   - Color-coded totals:
-   - Green border indicates income
+     - Green for total income
-   - Red border indicates expense
+     - Red for total expenses
+   - Chronological transaction history

+3. **Finding Transactions**
+   - Use the search bar to filter transactions
+   - Search by transaction description
+   - Real-time filtering as you type

 ## 🏗️ Project Structure